Localization of smooth p-power torsion representations of GL_2(Q_p): Preliminaries on smooth GL2(Qp) -representations

 is the category~$\mathfrak{T}(k)$ of modules with trivial $G$-action.
 By~\cite[IV.4, Th\'eor\`eme~4]{Gabrielthesis} this functor defines an equivalence of the quotient category $\fQ(\kbase) = \cA_x/\fT(\kbase)$ with the category of left discrete $\End_G( J_{\pi} \oplus J_{\St})$-modules.
 (Compare the proof of~\cite[Corollary~10.85]{MR3150248}, and note that our categories are opposite to those denoted in~\cite{MR3150248} by the same symbols.)
-More precisely, the functor
+More precisely, while it is the functor